Send photos and a location pin

 Use a real kitchen image that shows the completed under-sink connection, not only the dishwasher front.
 This proves the technical work behind the appliance.

-When the photo is ready, replace the hero image and keep the alt text focused on Randburg dishwasher connection, high-loop routing and under-sink appliance plumbing.
+When the photo is ready, replace the hero image and keep the alt text focused on Randburg dishwasher connection, high-loop guidance and under-sink appliance plumbing.